SLKone/SLKone.github.io/_industries/healthcare.md

     - "Evolving regulatory landscape and reimbursement models"
 landscape-conclusion: "These trends create both challenges and opportunities for healthcare organizations across all sub-sectors."
 approach-title: "Our Approach"
-approach-intro: "SLKone takes a holistic view of healthcare organizations, addressing challenges across operations, finance, and strategy.
-We leverage our cross-sector insights to bring innovative solutions to persistent industry problems.
+approach-intro: "SLKone takes a holistic view of healthcare organizations, addressing challenges across operations, finance, strategy, data, and adoption.
 Our approach integrates:"
 approach:
   - point: "Advanced Data Analytics"
     description: "Harnessing the power of healthcare data to drive informed decision-making"